ITEMS OF INTEREST

 WASHINGTON SQUARE MUSIC FESTIVAL

-The Washington Square Music Festival returns for its 68th season in Washington Square Park Tuesdays, June 9, 16, 23 and 30, all at 8 pm.
+The Washington Square Music Festival returns for its 68th season in Washington Square Park.
+The remaining events are on Tuesdays, June 16, 23 and 30, all at 8 pm.
 The current lineup includes:

 - June 16, 8 pm: Kali Rodriguez Peña Quintet – Latin Jazz